How long do I cook pork chops? How can I make sure they’re safe to eat? Can I still keeping a tender, buttery texture I want without overcooking?

 Pork cooking safety details

-Trichinella is also killed when pork is frozen at -5°F for 25 days, or to -22°F for 25 hours.
+Trichinella is also killed when pork is frozen at -5°F (-20°C) for 25 days, or to -22°F (-30°C) for 25 hours.
 So you can keep than in mind if you’re freezing your pork before eating it — your freezer temperature can play a factor in how safe your meat is to eat.
 (Source: Center for Disease Control)

 How long do I cook pork chops?

 I’m not talking just a pinch of salt; sprinkle all sides of your chops with a fairly generous amount of salt.

-You want to use more salt because it will penetrate the entire cut of meat, so you need enough to salt the entire internal mass evenly.
-FYI, you don’t need to sprinkle with black pepper ahead of time.
-Just salt.
+You want to use more salt because it will penetrate the entire cut of meat, so you need enough to salt the entire internal mass of the pork chop evenly.
+You’re basically dry-brining your pork chops.

 - It will season the meat from within, making it WAY more flavorful than if you’d just seasoned with salt and pepper right before cooking.

 - After cooking, you’ll notice the meat is far more flavorful throughout the entire inside of the cut pork chop, not just on the surface.

 - You won’t need extra seasoning like onion powder to make it taste great.